-Bobadilla’s designs remained true to the classic Cuban shape.
-He was an innovator in the development of the drum hardware, and designed the first teardrop crown with rounded counter hoop, developed to protect the players’ hands.
-Other Gon Bops innovations were Taroles (wooden timbales), the first pre-mounted replacement heads for congas, chromatic tuned cowbells and numerous stands, adapters and other hardware.
+While Bobadilla’s drums remained true to the classic Cuban shape, he was a genuine innovator in the development of drum hardware.
+He designed the first teardrop crown with rounded counter hoops, developed to protect players’ hands – a concept that is now universally accepted.
+He also gave birth to the first tunable hardware for congas and bongos in the United States.
+Having witnessed Cuban conga players heating up drums in their kitchens prior to performing, Bobadilla decided there had to be a simpler more reliable method to tension these instruments.
+Other innovations from the young company were Taroles (wooden timbales), the first pre-mounted replacement heads for congas, chromatic tuned cowbells and numerous stands, adapters and other hardware.

-“We’re excited to begin a new chapter in Sabian and Gon Bops history," noted Andy Zildjian.
+“We’re excited to begin this new chapter in SABIAN and Gon Bops history”, notes Andy Zildjian.
 “Gon Bops instruments are a perfect blend of vintage craftsmanship and innovative thinking.
 Since its founding in 1954, the company has pioneered several features and improvements that have forever changed Latin instruments.
-We are excited about not only expanding distribution, but continuing to focus on ground-breaking designs that represent clear improvements in meeting the needs of musicians.
+We are excited about not only expanding distribution, but also continuing to focus on groundbreaking designs that represent clear improvements in meeting the needs of musicians.
 The pursuit of the best sound is what our craftsmen work for every day.
-We know the fit is perfect, above all, because sound matters.
+We know the fit is perfect, above all, because sound matters.”

 Today, Gon Bops remains one of the oldest and most respected manufacturers of Latin instruments in the world.